Case study: The distribution of human height

 The answers lie in the assumptions that we made at the start.
 In a simple simulation experiment like this, we have to make simplifying assumptions that are often not realistic in real biological systems.
 We could, however, make our model complex to better approximate the natural world.1

-Let’s explore set of data to begin to see how biologists study quantitative traits in the real world.
+Let’s explore a set of data to begin to see how biologists study quantitative traits in the real world.

 Case study: the distribution of human height